Booting from GPT

 Booting with EFI

 Booting from GPT with EFI is, in theory, straightforward, since GPT is part of the EFI specification.
 There are, however, quirks related to specific OS boot loaders and installers.
-I describe some of these, as well as the process of booting OS X.
+I describe some of these, as well as the process of booting macOS.

 Every OS has installation quirks on any platform, and these can sometimes be frustrating, particularly if you're not familiar with them.
 I've done a number of test installations and conversions and have a few comments: